 In our Entrepreneurship Incubator, we provide over 100 working places and more than 25 offices for our startups.
 You and your teams sit next door with our startup consultants and the Entrepreneurship Research Institute to receive extensive mentoring and coaching by experts.
-Downstairs the teams can access the MakerSpace, a 1,500 square meter prototyping facility to develop their products to
+Downstairs the teams can access the MakerSpace, a 1,500 square meter prototyping facility to develop their products.

 To prepare you and your startup project for today’s global business environments, we offer access to different international entrepreneurship education formats.
 Our six-month internship exchange with the National University of Singapore not only provides you the opportunity to work in a local startup but also to collect credits at one of Asia’s leading universities.
 You can also collect practical experiences in a startup abroad through the Erasmus for Young Entrepreneurs program or the European Venture Program.